statengeneraal/laws-markdown/verdrag/international/convention/for/the/prevention/of/pollution/from/ships/1973/BWBV0003241/README.md

 .2. each new ship which has undergone a major conversion; and

 .3. each new or existing ship which has undergone a major conversion, that is so extensive that the ship is regarded by the Administration as a newly constructed ship   which falls into one or more of the categories in regulations 2.25 to 2.35.
 The attained EEDI shall be specific to each ship and shall indicate the estimated performance of the ship in terms of energy efficiency, and be accompanied by the EEDI technical file that contains the information necessary for the calculation of the attained EEDI and that shows the process of calculation.
-The attained EEDI shall be verified, based on the EEDI technical file, either by the Administration or by any organization<sup> 5) Refer to the Guidelines for the authorization of organizations acting on behalf of the Administration, adopted by the Organization by resolution A.739(18), as may be amended by the Organization, and the Specifications on the survey and certification functions of recognized organizations acting on behalf of the Administration, adopted by the Organization by resolution A.789(19), as may be amended by the Organization. </sup> duly authorized by it.
+The attained EEDI shall be verified, based on the EEDI technical file, either by the Administration or by any organization duly authorized by it.
-2. The attained EEDI shall be calculated taking into account guidelines<sup> 6) Guidelines on the method of calculation of the Energy Efficiency Design Index for new ships. </sup> developed by the Organization.
+2. The attained EEDI shall be calculated taking into account guidelines developed by the Organization.

 ### Regulation  21